radiantearth/stac-api-spec/ogcapi-features/README.md

   - [OGC API - Features](https://www.ogc.org/standards/ogcapi-features)

 Adding OGC API - Features (OAFeat) to a STAC API means fully implementing all their requirements, and then returning STAC [Item](../stac-spec/item-spec/README.md) objects from their `/items` endpoints.
-In OAFeat, OpenAPI 3.0 and GeoJSON are optional conformance classes, enabling flexibility.
-However, STAC requires the use of OpenAPI 3.0 or 3.1 for service specification and GeoJSON for OAFeat endpoints.
+In OAFeat, GeoJSON is an optional conformance class, enabling flexibility.
+However, STAC requires the use of GeoJSON for OAFeat endpoints.
 The full conformance class list is in the following table.

 Note that implementing OGC API - Features does not actually depend on [STAC API - Core](../core), but we include it as a dependency since this extension discusses using it in the context of STAC.
 One could implement an OAFeat service, returning STAC